Skip to main content

 Explore free or low-cost online courses and platforms:

-• Coursera, edX, Udemy and LinkedIn Learning offer a wide range of leadership and management courses.
+• Coursera, edX, Udemy, and LinkedIn Learning: These platforms offer a wide range of leadership and management courses.
 Many provide certificates upon completion.

 • YouTube: Search for relevant TED Talks, webinars, and expert interviews.
 These can be valuable learning resources at no cost.